|

 Management of Sources

-Management of the beta/gamma nuclides utilizes commercially available recovery and storage capabilities and seeks commercial recycle options.
+Management of the beta/gamma nuclides utilizes commercially available recovery and storage capabilities and encourages commercial recycle options.
 Recovered sources with

 no recycle potential will be characterized for eventual disposal to eliminate potential residual threat.
 OSRP uses

-existing commercial facilities where available and appropriate; and use DOE disposal facilities for DOE-owned sources or for sources
+existing commercial brokers where available and appropriate; and use DOE disposal facilities for DOE-owned sources or for sources

 recovered for national security purposes.
-OSRP is currently focusing on recovery and storage of high-risk beta/gamma sources (greater than 100 Ci).
+OSRP is currently focusing on recovery and storage of high-risk beta/gamma sources (greater than 130 Ci) and transuranic sources.

-OSRP has established a commercial capability for near-term recovery operations with limited interim storage and/or recycle.
+OSRP has established a commercial capability for near-term recovery operations with limited interim storage.
 Management of sources containing these expansion nuclides at

 Los Alamos National Laboratory (LANL) will be restricted to those sources requiring movement for national security, as directed by